jasonmccreary/pspec/README.md

 ## Authoring Tests

-The one key piece is you want to place your tests in the `Matura\Tests` namespace if you're not using PHP 5.6.
-If you're using 5.6 you can import the functions in Matura\Tests into your namespace.
+The one key piece is you want to place your tests in the `PSpec\Tests` namespace if you're not using PHP 5.6.
+If you're using 5.6 you can import the functions in PSpec\Tests into your namespace.

 ## Further Documentation